-The past perfect tense is for talking about something that happened before something else.
+The past perfect, also called the pluperfect, is a verb tense used to talk about something that happened before something else that is also in the past.
 Imagine waking up one morning and stepping outside to grab the newspaper.
-On your way back in, you notice a mysterious message scrawled across your front door: Tootles was here.
-When you’re telling this story to your friends later, how would you describe this moment?
+On your way back in, you notice a mysterious message scrawled across your front door: “Tootles was here.”
+When you’re telling this story to your friends later, how will you describe this moment?
 You might say something like:

-In addition to feeling indignant on your behalf, your friends will also be able to understand that Tootles graffitied the door at some point in the past before the moment this morning when you saw his handiwork, because you used the past perfect tense to describe the misdeed.
+In addition to feeling indignant on your behalf, your friends will also be able to understand that Tootles graffitied the door at some point in the past before the moment this morning when you saw their handiwork, because you used the past perfect tense to describe the misdeed.

 The formula for the past perfect tense is had + [past participle].
 It doesn’t matter if the subject is singular or plural; the formula doesn’t change.

-When to Use the Past Perfect
+When to use the past perfect

-So what’s the difference between past perfect and simple past?
+So what’s the difference between the past perfect and the simple past?
 When you’re talking about some point in the past and want to reference an event that happened even earlier, using the past perfect allows you to convey the sequence of the events.
 It’s also clearer and more specific.
 Consider the difference between these two sentences:

-It’s a subtle difference, but the first sentence doesn’t tie Tootles’s act of using washable paint to any particular moment in time; readers might interpret it as “We were relieved that Tootles was in the habit of using washable paint.”
+It’s a subtle difference, but the first sentence doesn’t tie Tootles’s act of using washable paint to any particular moment in time; listeners might interpret it as “We were relieved that Tootles was in the habit of using washable paint.”
 In the second sentence, the past perfect makes it clear that you’re talking about a specific instance of using washable paint.

 Another time to use the past perfect is when you are expressing a condition and a result: